Robby955/SmartBreed.io/README.md

 - Introduce additional features to the user interface to facilitate a more interactive feedback process.
 - Expand the model's capabilities to classify a wider range of images or to improve its accuracy and efficiency.
 - Develop an automated data pipeline for seamless model retraining.
+- Introduce breed Quiz that will use a RAG.
+- Work on GANs.

 ## Deployment and Scalability